 Looker Embedded is a potential solution for enterprise-grade businesses with a large budget—that don’t mind using an iframe.
 However, if that’s not you, here’s a quick recap of the best alternatives:

 - You want to embed through web components and offer a native feel: Unlike the other tools on this list, Embeddable isn’t a simple out-of-the-box platform that comes with a limited set of pre-defined visualizations.
-This three-part SDK gives you the freedom to build the analytics experiences that you want and align with your brand.
+You define your own components and data models in code, then assemble dashboards through Embeddable's no-code builder—or in code, or by prompting an agent—giving you the freedom to build the analytics experiences that you want and align with your brand.

-- You need a similar tool to Looker, but at a lower price: Try one of the better BI platforms with embedded analytics capabilities, like Sigma.
-It’s cloud-based, has a range of charting options, and can be more affordable.
+- You want more pricing transparency than Looker offers: Try one of the better BI platforms with embedded analytics capabilities, like Sigma.
+It’s cloud-based, has a range of charting options, and while it doesn’t publish pricing either, it at least gives you a clearer sense of real-world costs through third-party data.
 But if you’re looking for more control over the UX & UI, it’s still limited.

 - Luzmo offers slightly different pricing tiers that vary depending on your user base.
 This can make it more affordable than other similar options.